Chiral finite-momentum superconductivity in the tetralayer graphene: Abstract

 \section{Abstract}

-Motivated by the recent discovery of superconductivity in tetralayer graphene, we investigate the pairing mechanism arising from density-density interactions within the random phase approximation.
-This approach successfully highlights the dominance of chiral $p$-wave pairing between electrons with the same spin and valley at low electron densities, while also predicting the superconducting range in agreement with experimental findings.
-Furthermore, we examine the characteristics of distinct superconducting regions: SC1 and SC2 exhibit chiral finite-momentum superconductivity with pronounced phase fluctuations, whereas SC4 displays nematic zero-momentum superconductivity, with its transition temperature constrained by the pairing strength.
-Additionally, we delve into the exotic features of chiral finite-momentum superconductivity, underscoring its potential significance for realizing a charge-4e exotic metal with time-reversal symmetry.
+Motivated by the recent experimental discovery of superconductivity in rhombohedral tetralayer graphene, we investigate the pairing mechanism arising from the density-density interactions within the random-phase approximation.
+This approach successfully highlights the dominance of the chiral $p$-wave pairing between electrons with the same spin and valley index at low densities, while also predicting the superconducting range in agreement with experimental findings.
+Furthermore, we examine the characteristics of distinct superconducting regions: SC1 and SC2 exhibit chiral finite-momentum superconductivity with pronounced phase fluctuations, whereas SC4 displays zero-momentum spin-singlet superconductivity.

-\textit{Introduction.--} Superconductivity has been discovered in a variety of graphene-related systems \cite{Zhou2021c,Cao2018,Chen2019a,Hao2021,Park2021a,Cao2021a,Li2024,Xia2024,Guo2024,Choi2024}.
-However, the recent finding of superconductivity in tetralayer graphene \cite{Han2024a} has still generated renewed and significant interest \cite{Chou2024,Geier2024,Kim2024}.
-This material exhibits numerous exotic properties, ranging from an anomalous Hall effect in the spin-valley polarized quadruple metal phase to fluctuating resistivity over time and magnetic hysteresis in the superconducting state.
-Additionally, the high upper critical field and a superconducting coherence length comparable to the particle spacing further underscore the unconventional nature of superconductivity in this system.
+\textit{Introduction.--} Although superconductivity has been found in a variety of layered material systems \cite{Zhou2021c,Cao2018,Chen2019a,Hao2021,Park2021a,Cao2021a,Li2024,Xia2024,Guo2024,Choi2024}, the recent discovery of superconductivity in rhombohedral tetralayer graphene \cite{Han2024a} still generates renewed and significant interest \cite{Chou2024,Geier2024,Kim2024,Wang2024a}.
+Such a system exhibits numerous exotic properties, including an anomalous Hall effect in the spin-valley-polarized metallic phase, as well as time-dependent resistivity fluctuations and magnetic hysteresis in the superconducting state \cite{Han2024a}.
+Additionally, the high upper critical field ($H_{c2}$) and the coherence length comparable to the inter-particle distance further underscore the unconventional nature of pairing.
 Nevertheless, a comprehensive understanding of these unusual properties, along with the underlying pairing mechanism, remains limited and warrants thorough investigation and detailed analysis.